ketankartoza/qgis-gea-plugin/docs/src/user/manual/gea-reforestation.md

     * Images: This folder contains historical Landsat imagery data.
     * Malawi_2.gpkg: This is a package for vector data.
     * QGIS project file (project.qgz): This is the main file that contains the QGIS project settings.
-    * Plugin.zip: this contains the GEA reforestation tool to be loaded in QGIS
+    * Plugin.zip: this contains the EPAL-Eligible Project Area Locator tool to be loaded in QGIS

     ![Files/folders](./img/gea-reforestation-3.png)